TVersluijs/RGEE_Snowmelt/README.md

 ### *07-RGEE_TomVersluijs_S2_Shapefile_Points_Snowmelt.R
 In this script the timing of snowmelt is calculated based on Sentinel-2 data for all point locations specified in an input file.
-The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location. <b> All locations (including buffer zone) are required to be located within a single shapefile and are then analysed simultaneously. </b> First, clouds and permanent water bodies can be filtered within the shapefile.
+The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location. <i> All locations (including buffer zone) are required to be located within a single shapefile and are then analysed simultaneously. </i> First, clouds and permanent water bodies can be filtered within the shapefile.
 Second, if the shapefile overlaps with multiple satellite tiles for a certain day,
 a composite image can be created (picking the pixel with least cloudcover).
 Finally, snow melt is analysed for each location's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) 'avg_NDSI': Calculate the average NDSI value over time within each point's buffer zone, fits a GAM through these data and calculates when this model passes the specified NDSI threshold defining the moment of snow melt.
 In addition, time series of the average NDVI and NDMI are extracted within each point's buffer zone.
-(2) 'snowfraction': Calculate the fraction of pixels within each buffer zone over time where NDSI
-> 'NDSI_threshold', fits a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.
+(2) 'snowfraction': Calculate the fraction of pixels within each buffer zone over time where NDSI larger than 'NDSI_threshold', fits a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.
 The 'snowfraction' method is preferred, because it intuitively makes sense to look a the fraction of snow-covered pixels over time.
 It is harder to justify the 'avg_NDSI' method, because it is rather unclear what this average NDSI value entails.
 An even better approach is to calculate the date of snowmelt on a pixel level by fitting GAMS through pixel-level NDSI data (i.e. method = 'pixel_gam'), and to